mkljczk/8values/README.md

-# 8values.github.io
+# 8values.mkljczk.pl
-The 8values Political Quiz measures individuals' political values, including Equality, Might, Liberty, Tradition, Wealth, Peace, Authority, and Progress.
+The 8values Political Quiz measures individuals’ political values, including Equality, Might, Liberty, Tradition, Wealth, Peace, Authority, and Progress.
+This version is improved by some ideologies matching fixes, adding dark mode, progress saving (by [t2n](https://github.com/t2n)), improved scores calculation (by [brmbrmcar](https://github.com/brmbrmcar)) and localization support (by [gervasiocaj](https://github.com/gervasiocaj)).
+It is also the first publicly available 8values modification including Polish translation.
+I’ll try to accept good quality PRs and I’m waiting for more translations.

+## For translators
+Translators can add their own social media link or small info about themselves in `about_me`, `about_me_answer` and `you_here_desc`, but (please) don’t remove my Mastodon profile from `you_here_desc`.
+Thanks!